Project

 Playtesting

-I am a BIG believer of early playtesting.
+I am a BIG believer in early playtesting.
 The more eyes, the better.
-I also add some quantifiable element to the testing so we can better evaluate it.
+I also added some quantifiable elements to the testing so we can better evaluate it.
 When asking players, I have them rate each component on a scale of 1 to 5.

 Post Launch Research